pass-culture/pass-culture-app-native/doc/standards/pr-title.md

 If we squash the PR when we merge it, the PR title becomes the commit message on master.
 As a result, we just need to enforce consistency on the title of the PR to have consistent commit message on master.

-The commits of the PR won't be on master, but are still useful for PR readliness and for future reference.
+The commits of the PR won't be on master, but are still useful for PR readiness and for future reference.

 ### Key points